Gordon Wilson Flats: Sale to Victoria University, removal of heritage listing, and demolition

 In March 2024, the Wellington City Council voted to remove the heritage designation from the Gordon Wilson flats in an update of the district plan.
 As a result of law changes leading to the National Policy Statement on Urban Development, the council's decisions in updated district plans cannot be appealed to the Environment Court.
 The updated district plan only requires approval from the Housing Minister, Chris Bishop.

+On 17 June 2025, the National government said it would remove the flats' heritage protected status by way of specific legislation, paving the way for demolition by the owners.
+In December 2025, Victoria University confirmed that demolition would begin later that month.
+Demolition work begun in February 2026 and was expected to take 12 months.

+It was confirmed in April 2026 that Victoria University has budgeted $7.25m for the demolition work, which is set to continue until early 2027.